Currency:

 The content of your site should contain a promise that will attract users.

-Are they too propagandistic in tone?
+Aren't they too propagandistic in tone?

-Is the promise too shallow and general?
+Is the promise too superficial and general?

-4 site and its links
+4 Check the functionality of the website and its links

 • Check all links that return 404 code and fix each one.